gillet-thomas/G3D-ViT/README.md

 ## Usage
 The input data consists of **fMRI timepoints (volumes)** which are **reshaped into 90 × 90 × 90 3D volumes** before being processed by the 3D ViT.

-1. Prepare **fMRI data** as 90 × 90 × 90 3D volumes.
+1. Prepare fMRI data as 90 × 90 × 90 3D volumes.
 2. Train the 3D ViT on a classification task.
-3. Compute the **GradCAM activation maps** using the trained model.
+3. Compute the GradCAM activation maps using the trained model.
-4. Visualize **important regions** in 3D space.
+4. Visualize important regions in 3D space.

 ### Applications

-- **Medical imaging**: Understanding brain activity in **fMRI-based classification**.
+- **Medical imaging**: Understanding brain activity in fMRI-based classification.
-- **Neuroscience**: Identifying **regions of interest (ROIs)** in brain scans.
+- **Neuroscience**: Identifying regions of interest (ROIs) in brain scans.
-- **Model interpretability**: Gaining insights into how ViTs process **spatial patterns in 3D data**.
+- **Model interpretability**: Gaining insights into how ViTs process spatial patterns in 3D data.

 ---

 ## Validation: Mock Dataset Experiment
-To evaluate the accuracy of the implemented 3D GradCAM solution, a mock dataset was created.
+To evaluate the accuracy of the implemented 3D GradCAM solution, a **mock dataset was created**.
 This dataset consists of a 3D cube of arbitrary size containing a smaller "target cube" embedded within it.
 The objective was to train the 3D Vision Transformer for classification on this synthetic dataset until it reached 100% accuracy on the training set and 90%+ on the validation set.
 Once the model was fully trained, its weights were used to test the GradCAM implementation where the output was therefore expected to precisely and exclusively activate over the target cube. _The 3D ViT was trained for 20 epochs, with a batch size of 16, a learning rate of 1e-4, 0 dropout, and no weight decay._

-The target cube was positioned at multiples of its size within the grid (_aligned_).
+The target cube was positioned at multiples of its size within the grid (**_aligned_**).
 For instance, a cube with a size of 8 could only have x, y, and z coordinates that are multiples of 8 (e.g., 0, 8, 16, ...).
-Additional tests were performed with the target cubes placed at random positions (_not_aligned_).
+Additional tests were performed with the target cubes placed at random positions (**_not_aligned_**).
 While the 3D ViT took longer to train for the classification of these random positions due to the increased number of possibilities, the GradCAM results remained consistent (see differences in `results/aligned` and `results/not_aligned` folders).

 Two classification tasks were designed to assess how well the GradCAM could localize meaningful regions:
 - In the first task, the model was trained to classify the **position** of the target cube within the larger volume.
 The larger cube was filled with zeros, while the target cube is filled with ones.
 Each class (label) corresponded to a specific spatial location of the target cube, effectively encoding positional information.